dboone/notes/books/EffectiveCpp.md

 ### Item 20: Avoid data members in the public interface
 ### Item 21: Use `const` whenever possible
 ### Item 22: Pass and return objects by reference instead of by value
+In C, everything is passed by value, including pointers.

 ### Item 23: Don't try to return a reference when you must return an object
 ### Item 24: Choose carefully between function overloading and parameter defaulting
 ### Item 25: Avoid overloading on a pointer and a numerical type